 - The product was used in a manner which was reasonably foreseeable by the defendant;

-- The defect was a cause of the plaintiff’s injuries; and
+- The defect was a cause of your injuries; and

 - The injuries resulted in damages.1

 Producers must make food items safe for consumption.
-If the food has problems that sicken others, then these producers are strictly liable to the victims for making defective products and compromising food safety.
+If the food has problems that sicken others, then these producers are strictly liable to you for making defective products and compromising food safety.

-There are four elements a plaintiff needs to prove in a negligence claim in Nevada:
+There are four elements you need to prove in a negligence claim in Nevada:

 - The defendant breached this duty;

-- This breach proximately caused the plaintiff’s injury; and
+- This breach proximately caused your injury; and

 - This injury resulted in damages.2